cloudlinux/cln-doc/docs/introduction/README.md

 # Introduction

-CLN is a CloudLinux Network designed to easily manage your CloudLinux, Imunify, and KernelCare licenses and servers by means of a very simple and user-friendly interface.
+CLN stands for CloudLinux Network and is designed to easily manage your licenses of CloudLinux products and services by means of a user-friendly interface.

 The following are available in CLN: